Capitalism in America: Reviews

 Writing in The American Conservative, American economist Mark Skousen called Capitalism in America "the best summary of American exceptionalism since John Chamberlain revealed the remarkable story of The Enterprising Americans in 1963", as well as "required reading for anyone who cares about life, liberty, and prosperity in America".
 Financial economist Felix von Meyerinck labeled it "a valuable addition to the financial history literature".

 Of frequent praise was the writing style.
 British economist and journalist Liam Halligan called it "businesslike but culturally savvy", highlighting the care and skill in covering social trends.
 Economics professor Robert J. Gordon praised the book's presentation of American history as vivid, insightful, and of the high standard of a work from The Economist.
+Economist Brad DeLong criticised the book for its one-sidedness, but described the authors’ argument as “broadly correct”.
 In the view of Goldman Sachs strategist and economist Abby Joseph Cohen, "It's extremely well-written.
 It is an absorbing read."

 Critics found the presentation of ideas engaging, The Times columnist Gerard Baker calling it a "compelling and well-documented single-volume history."
 Meyerinck attributed it to the author's ability to condense several sources and documents in a "very well written" book, and Publishers Weekly credited it to the fast pace at which its several "fun facts" were presented.
 Skousen and American economist Deirdre McCloskey analogized the content as "spark[ling]" with quotes and statistics, "a stylistic device that academic histories often overlook".
 For McCloskey and British philosopher Alan Ryan, the most exciting-to-read parts of the book were its biographies and entrepreneurs and innovators.
 Wrote Ryan, "The bare recital of their names is enough to conjure up an image of a world remaking itself, taking on the form it still essentially possess."
 Also brought up was the book's ability to present complex ideas in a manner accessible to all readers.
 British economist Diane Coyle argued the book successfully makes it case "with some wonderful insights into business history".